ommiles/max-subarray/README.md

 ## Objective

-Given an array of integers and a number, write a function called maxSubarraySum, which finds the maximum sum contiguous subarray with the length of the number passed to the function.
+Given an array of integers and a number, write a function called maxSubarraySum, which finds the maximum sum of a subarray with the length of the number passed to the function.